 Undue influence on the testator: The testator making a Will must be free from undue influence when making a will to ensure that his or her wishes are truly reflected in the will.
 Any improper pressure on the testator could potentially invalidate the Will.

 Unclear Will: At times, there is language used in Wills which can be interpreted in multiple ways.
 This is often the result of improper drafting, Wills written without a lawyer, and a lack of knowledge about the law at the time the Will is written.
 An experienced Estate litigation lawyer can assist.

 Improper designation of a beneficiary: A possible problem may arise if the designation or the beneficiary is inconsistent with a pre-existing RRSP, insurance policy, or agreement between the testator and another party.

-Insufficient funds provided for a dependent: A deceased’s dependents must always be looked after, regardless of the wishes of the deceased.
-Dependents include minor children, children studying post-secondary education, disabled children (whether minor or adult), dependent spouses or common law spouses, and others who may have been financially dependent on the deceased.
-Speak with an Estate litigation lawyer at Z Legal to determine if you may be entitled to more than what a Last Will states.
+Insufficient funds provided for a dependant: A deceased’s dependants must always be looked after, regardless of the wishes of the deceased.
+Dependants include minor children, children studying post-secondary education, disabled children (whether minor or adult), dependent spouses or common law spouses, and others who may have been financially dependent on the deceased.
+Speak with an Estates litigation lawyer at Z Legal to determine if you may be entitled to more than what a Last Will states.

 Make sure to speak with an experienced Wills and Estates lawyer at Z Legal if you need assistance with: